-“While there’s no right answer – only you can decide – a good Surgeon will help you make that decision using a variety of methods to help you visualise – and experience – what each implant CC size will end up ‘looking like’ on your overall physique.”
+While there’s no right answer – only you can decide.
+An experienced Surgeon will help you make that decision using a variety of methods to help you visualise and experience what each implant CC size will end up ‘looking like’ on your overall physique.

 What are the drawbacks of implants that are ‘too large’?

-How to avoid this problem with your breast implants:
+How to avoid this problem with your Breast Implants

-The 3 best methods for making this decision
+Three methods for making this decision

 - Using 3D technology such as VECTRA